 My opinion at this point is don’t bother with Booksprout.

-I’ll do my paid version for December, than cancel my subscription.
+I’ll do my paid version for December, then cancel my subscription.
 If I change my mind, I’ll come back and update this review.

 Bookfunnel and StoryOrigin offers far more advanced options and provides more bang for the buck.